bryflores23/odin-recipes/README.md

 # odin-recipes

 first module project.
 This was my first web project.
-Ive created four webpages in total.
+I've created four webpages in total.
 First is the homepage, the other three was the recipes .